 Not yet, but it’s on the roadmap.

 Loomly is essentially a marketing collaboration platform.
 It allows all stakeholders to collaborate and manage brand content.
 Creating the content is a lot of work with many people involved.
-Our platform allows teams to manage all their assets in one place for all channels – you can create content and customize it for specific channels, you can get approval from anyone working with you, such as your boss or client.
-You can share it with outside partners like your copywriter, designer, sales team, product developers, HR, or even the legal department for compliance.
+Our platform will enable teams to manage all their assets in one place for all channels – you can create content and customize it for specific channels and get approval from anyone working with you, such as your boss or client.
+In addition, you can share it with outside partners like your copywriter, designer, sales team, product developers, HR, or even the legal department for compliance.

 The platform ensures all appropriate parties have given the green light before it goes and helps tell a consistent story across channels and over time.
-Loomly is a one-stop solution for marketing professionals.
+As a result, Loomly is a one-stop solution for marketing professionals.

 How did you get started?